mkorthof/freenom-script/README.md

 ## Installation

-_Note that this shell script requires a recent version of "Bash", (and cURL)_
+_Note that this shell script requires recent versions of "Bash" and "cURL"

 ### Installer